 If you've tried shopping for insurance when you work with clients outside of the UK, you may have run into problems.
 Insurers tend to shy away from covering businesses with worldwide clients.

-When receiving your quote from Jack, inform us you'd like the jurisdictional limit to be removed and enjoy peace of mind with worldwide coverage.
+When receiving your quote from With Jack, inform us you'd like the jurisdictional limit to be extended to include US and Canada and enjoy peace of mind with worldwide coverage.